-If you have got a plate of warm and yummy nachos it won’t be long before the family dog is in your face wanting some.
-Lots of canines will eat almost anything they set their sights on.
+You’ve got a plate of warm and yummy nachos and it won’t be long before the family dog wants a taste.
+Fido fancies feasting on whatever they set their sights on.

-The problem is your nachos have been processed and it is fair to say this is a junk food.
-Also, consider that the core ingredient is corn which is basically filler for Fido.
-Sharing this human snack with your dog is questionable at best.
+The problem is your nachos are processed.
+It’s fair to say this snack is a junk food.
+The main ingredient is corn which is basically filler.
+Sharing with a dog is questionable at best.

 Can I Give My Dog Nachos?
 Answer: Not Recommended

-It’s best not to feed your best buddy this processed snack.
+Do not feed your best buddy this processed snack.

-Feeding your dog nachos, a burrito or a taco could do more harm than good even though none of these foods are particularly toxic.
-Keep your dog’s diet simple to avoid the potential for disruption of their digestive system.
-Nachos could also make them defecate in the worst way and diarrhea shouldn’t be a surprise.
+Feeding a dog nachos, a burrito or a taco could do more harm than good even though none of these foods are considered particularly toxic.
+Keep your dog’s diet simple to avoid a potential for digestive disruptions.

 Never Nasty Nachos

-Have some quality doggie treats by your side whenever you eat snacks meant for humans.
-It might be an inconvenience at first, but it’s better than being hounded for something you know you shouldn’t be feeding your dog.
-This way your dog will be healthier and won’t be as prone to begging.
+Have quality doggie treats by your side whenever you eat your human snacks.
+This way you won’t be hounded for something you know you shouldn’t be feeding to your precious pet dog.

-No matter how much you love your pet, you know in the back of your mind that nachos are bad for them.
-Even if your dog begs you for some or gives you those puppy dog eyes, don’t give in!
+You likely already knew that nachos are inappropriate.
+Just be strict!
+Even if your dog begs you for some, or gives you those classic puppy dog eyes, do not give in!

 Conclusion on Nachos